 Once you’ve shopped up a storm, head over to Pub Street for the many lively bars.
 Angkor What?, and the Temple Bar are the most popular places to party.
 As it gets later, the music gets louder and the bar spills out onto the street, making for an epic night!

-When planning a trip to Siem Reap, it’s comforting to know that the city is amongst the safest in Cambodia!
+When planning a trip to Siem Reap, it’s comforting to know that the city is amongst the safest places in Cambodia!
 There are a number of things to bear in mind though.

 There is a low rate of violence in Siem Reap but muggings do occur around cash points.
 You should aways be on the look-out for petty crimes like bag-snatching.
 Young children are known to rush by on motorbikes and try to quickly pull off your backpack.
 To avoid this, carry small bags that you can hold onto easily or get a bicycle with a basket cover to protect your bag.